 Enlisted Bonus Source Rate Program (EBSRP)

-The Navy EBSRP offers a cash enlistment bonus if you choose to enlist in critical ratings (jobs) and are willing ship out to basic training during specific months.
-To qualify for these bonuses you may be required to agree to extend your normal four-year enlistment contract by one year (total five year active duty enlistment).
-If you enlist under a program, which requires a five or six year enlistment period (such as Nuclear or Advanced Technical Programs) you do not have to extend your enlistment.
+The Navy EBSRP offers a cash enlistment bonus if you choose to enlist in critical ratings (jobs) and are willing to ship out to basic training during specific months.
+To qualify for these bonuses, you may be required to extend your normal four-year enlistment contract by one year to a total five.
+If you enlist under a program which requires a five or six year enlistment period, such as Nuclear or Advanced Technical Programs, you do not have to extend your enlistment.

 Enlistment Bonus with the Navy College Fund

-Depending on your chosen Navy Job (Rating), you may have the option of receiving an enlistment bonus, the Navy College Fund, or both.
-There are a limited number of ratings that can be combined with the Navy College Fund (those ratings are indicated in the chart below).
+Depending on your chosen Navy rating, you may have the option of receiving an enlistment bonus, the Navy College Fund, or both.
+There are a limited number of ratings that can be combined with the Navy College Fund, and we've included those that are in a table below.
 If you are eligible and choose both, you will get a reduced signing bonus.
-As with the EBSR program, to qualify for these bonuses, you may be required to extend your normal four-year enlistment contract by one year (total five year active duty enlistment).
+As with the EBSR program, to qualify for these bonuses, you may be required to extend your normal four-year enlistment contract by one year to a total of five.